hexfactor/TemuTracker/README.md

 # TEMUTracker

-This is my attempt at a price-tracking extension for TEMU.
-It tracks the prices of products as you browse the site, storing them locally and displaying them in a popup.
+This is my attempt at a Firefox price-tracking extension for TEMU.
+It saves the prices of products as you browse the site, storing them locally and displaying them in a popup.

-It is still in its infancy, and is still very buggy.
+It is still in its infancy, and is buggy.
 Please feel free to contribute or publish issues.
+It may not work in all countries or on all products/pages.